ProvableHQ/sdk/sdk/README.md

 const tx_id = await programManager.transfer(1, USER_3_ADDRESS, "transfer_private", 0.2, undefined, recordPlaintext);
 ```

-When an execution such as `transfer_private` consumes or generates a record is posted on the network and encrypted transcript
+When an execution such as `transfer_private` consumes or generates a record, it is then posted on the network and an encrypted transcript
 of the execution is posted, containing an encrypted version of the record output and a transaction ID.

 Because the records are encrypted when they're posted on the network, they do not reveal any information about the party
 who executed the program, nor the contents of the record.
 The only information that is revealed is the program ID,
-function name, encrypted function inputs, and the transaction ID of the program execution.
+function name, encrypted function inputs, and the transaction ID of the program's execution.
 No user except for the recipient
 of the record can see the contents of the record.

-Below you can see what the exact data which is posted to the Aleo Network when `transfer_private` is run.
+To understand this, below is an example of the exact data that is posted to the Aleo Network when `transfer_private` is run.
 Note that the
 record, the amount transferred, and both the sender & recipient addresses are all encrypted.

 <details>
-<summary>transfer_private Execution Transcript</summary>
+<summary>A transfer_private Execution Transcript</summary>

 ```json
   "transactions": [